 Our FUFON Story

 First Unitarian Fellowship of Nanaimo (FUFON) is an inclusive growing religious community of over 75 members and friends.
 Drawn from all areas of central Vancouver Island, we meet for worship and community at Unitarian Hall in the city of Nanaimo.
 We welcome all who share our philosophy regardless of age, race, ethnicity, sexual orientation or gender identity.
 We provide a full range of programs including Sunday services, a children’s religious education program, a dynamic choir, open to all, and opportunities to meet in small and large groups for spiritual enrichment and fellowship.
 Living our principles of social responsibility, we house and manage a low barrier winter shelter for homeless people in Nanaimo in the lower floor of our building and are sponsoring a Syrian refugee.

 Ministry at FUFON

-In 2006, we hired Marian Stewart, a ministerial intern shared with First Unitarian Church of Victoria, to provide ministerial services extending it a second year.
+In 2006, The Nanaimo Fellowship hired Marian Stewart, a ministerial intern shared with First Unitarian Church of Victoria, to provide ministerial services extending it a second year.
 Ministry proved to be so successful we engaged the Rev. Karen Fraser Gitlitz to be our half time minister.
-Rev. Fraser Gitlitz left the fellowship in 2012 to accept a postion in Saskatoon.
+Rev. Fraser Gitlitz left the fellowship in 2012 to accept a position in Saskatoon.
 Rev. Samaya Oakley was hired as our half time developmental minister from 2013 through 2017.
-For the 2017-18 Fellowship year, the Rev. Meg Roberts will be providing consulting ministry services to the fellowship for twenty-four hours each month.
+For the 2017-18 Fellowship year, the Rev. Meg Roberts provided consulting ministry services to the fellowship for twenty-four hours each month.
 Since August 2019, Rev. Debra Thorne has been the Fellowship’s 2/3 time minister.